ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 ## Logging

-Please refer to the [Logging](./logging.md) section to know how the logging works in the build command.
+Please refer to the [Logging](./logging.md) section for more information on how to configure logging and the location of log files.

 ## Output Directory